5432roy/Log-Aggregation-System/README.md

 - **Integration:**
   - Connect producers and consumers to verify end-to-end data flow.
   - Ensure that the consumer correctly aggregates logs from multiple producers.
-- **Unit and Integration Tests:**
-  - Write tests for critical components to validate functionality.

 ### **Stage 2** (Current)
 - **Enhance Log Simulation:**
-  - Modify your producer to simulate logs from multiple sources or services.
+  - Modify the producer to simulate logs from multiple sources or services.
   - Introduce different log levels (INFO, WARN, ERROR) or formats (e.g., JSON) to make the data more realistic.
 - **Improve the Consumer:**
   - Implement logic to aggregate or filter logs based on criteria such as log level, service name, or timestamp.
   - Consider writing the aggregated output to a file or a database for persistence and further analysis.
 - **Add Robust Logging and Error Handling:**
-  - Integrate a proper logging framework (e.g., slf4j with Logback) to capture runtime details and errors.
+  - Integrate a proper logging framework (e.g., slf4j with Logback).
   - Enhance error handling in both the producer and consumer to manage connection issues or message parsing failures.
-- **Create tests for your producer and consumer logic:**
+- **Create tests for the producer and consumer logic:**
   - Use testing frameworks like JUnit to ensure your message processing behaves as expected.

 ### **Stage 3**